The PeleLMeX Model

 An overview of PeleLMeX time-advance function is provided in Fig. 1 and details are provided in the following subsections.

-The three steps of the low Mach number projection scheme described below are referenced to better emphasize how the thermodynamic solve is closely weaved into the fractional step approach.
-Striped boxes indicate where the Godunov procedure is employed while the four different linear solves are highlighted.
+The three main steps of the low Mach number projection scheme, described below, are referenced here to emphasize how the thermodynamic solve is closely weaved into a fractional step approach.
+Striped boxes indicate where the Godunov procedure is employed, and the four different linear solves required for the algoriuthm are highlighted.

 Low Mach number projection scheme